0xrajneesh/Home-Lab/README.md

 ## Contents
-- Splunk Home Lab 📊
+- Splunk SIEM Home Lab
-- Wireshark Home Lab 📡
+- Wireshark Home Lab
-- Open Source IAM Home Lab 🔐
+- Open Source IAM Home Lab
+- Static Malware Analysis Home-lab
+- Suricata IDS Home-lab
+- Threat Hunting using Osquery Home-Lab
+- Wazuh Home-Lab
+- Microsoft Defender for Endpoint Home-Lab

 ## Contributing
 Contributions are welcome!
 If you have a home lab setup, exercises, or additional tools to add, please feel free to submit a pull request or open an issue.